wiredmatt/animu-desu/README.md

 ## NOTE

-This package will only work in a node enviorement, as it uses cheerio to do web scraping.
+This package will only work in a node environment, as it uses cheerio to do web scraping.

 ## License